AlexZeitler/http.js/README.md

     - iPhone Safari 5.1.1 and above
     - iPhone Chrome 21 and above

-*Note: As Internet Explorer 6 and 7 do not provide JSON functionality out of the box, you have to add a reference to [JSON3](https://raw.github.com/bestiejs/json3/gh-pages/lib/json3.min.js) before referencing http.js.*
+*Note: As some older browsers, such as Internet Explorer 6 and 7, do not provide JSON functionality out of the box, you have to add a reference to [JSON3](https://github.com/bestiejs/json3) before referencing http.js.*

 That's it :-)!